Ways to support us

 Luckily, he also covered high school and university athletics, Teddy Bear picnics, charity runs, Folkloramas, zoo animal births and other feel-good stories — the kind his lovely wife and two amazing kids prefer to read.

 He was promoted to assistant city editor in 2007, and became the newspaper’s breaking news editor in 2012.
-He rejoined the sports department in mid-2016 and covers the Jets, curling and a variety of amateur athletics.
+He rejoined the sports department in mid-2016, covering the Jets, curling and a variety of amateur athletics, and was promoted to Sports Editor on April 11, 2022.

 For Jason, much has changed in his years with the Free Press, but it’s still an awesome gig.
 He still gets a rush pursuing a story — The News Chase, as it were.